cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

-### Jupyter Notebook servers
+### Jupyter

 [TOC](#table-of-contents)

-Define these terms:
+Jupyter is an interactive coding environment.
+Here are some of the key terms defined.

 - [**IPython**](https://en.wikipedia.org/wiki/IPython)
 is short for **Interactive Python**, a command shell for interactive computing.
 It supports multiple languages including, of course, Python.

+- Jupyter notebook: A file with an IPython file extension **`.ipynb`** that is hosted by a Jupyter notebook server, viewed in a browser, consists of text blocks called *cells* that contain either code or formatted text
+    - This results in an environment that combines exploratory data analysis (code) with explanations and other documentation.

-- Jupyter notebook
+- Jupyter notebook server: An interactive development environment that hosts Jupyter notebooks

-- Jupyter notebook server
+- Jupyter Lab: The current version of the Jupyter notebook server

-- Jupyter Lab

-- Jupyter Book
+    - Also a web-based interactive development environment

+- [Jupyter Book](https://jupyterbook.org/explain/components.html): A wrapper around a collection of tools in the Python ecosystem that make it easier to publish computational documents

-- Jupyter Hub
+- Jupyter Hub is a means of providing Jupyter notebook servers to a group of users

-Day 2: Customize a research platform for interactive computing via a Jupyter notebook server.
-- develop and run code in small blocks called cells
-    - contrast traditional 'large monolithic programs' that can be difficult to debug
-- built in support for documentation interspersed with code via markdown and LaTeX
-    - This breaks the barrier between code and write-up, between analysis and publication.
+    - For example a research team
+    - ...provides computational environments without burdening users with installation and maintenance

-Jupyter notebook code execution is managed by a language-specific program called a kernel (for example 'Python kernel', 'R kernel', 'Julia kernel'.
+> Jupyter notebook code execution is managed by a language-specific program called a kernel (for example 'Python kernel', 'R kernel', 'Julia kernel').
 The kernel operates "behind the scenes" to maintain the notebook environment and run blocks of code as requested.
-In our case we will use Python, where the two other primary Jupyter-supported languages are Julia and R (hence 'JuPyt(e)R').
-In the spirit of expansibility many other kernels have been developed as well: There are more than 100 Jupyter kernels available at this time.
+We use Python, and the two other primary Jupyter-supported languages are Julia and R (hence 'JuPyt(e)R').
+In the spirit of expansibility many other kernels have been developed: There are more than 100 Jupyter kernels available at this time.